 - 1. Under the Local Government Act 2003 (the Act) and supporting regulations the Council is required to "have regard to" the Chartered Institute of Public Finance and Accountancy (CIPFA) 2021 Prudential Code and the CIPFA 2021 Treasury Management Code of Practice to set Prudential and Treasury Indicators for the next three years to ensure that the Council's capital investment plans are affordable, prudent and sustainable. - 2.
 Council is required to approve an Annual Treasury Management Strategy Statement for borrowing, and an Investment Strategy which sets out the Council's policies for managing its investments and for giving priority to security and liquidity of investments. - 3.
-There is also a statutory duty to approve a Minimum Revenue Provision (MRP) Policy Statement for the year 2022-23. - 4.
+There is also a statutory duty to approve a Minimum Revenue Provision (MRP) Policy Statement for the year 2023-24. - 4.
 CIPFA Code of Practice on Treasury Management requires the Council to maintain a Treasury Management Manual, which is reviewed annually.
 This manual is a record of internal procedures and operational guidance, as such it is not subject to approval by Members.
 The manual incorporates the following documentation relating to Treasury management: - Treasury Management Policy Statement.
 This is reviewed annually. - Treasury Management Practices (TMP) Main Principles.
 There are 12 practices which set out the manner in which this Council will seek to achieve its treasury management policies and objectives and how it will manage and control those activities.
 These are reviewed annually. - Treasury Management Practices Schedules.
 These schedules set out the details of how the TMPs are put into effect by this Council.
-This document is revised annually to include the latest detailed procedural documents. - Counterparty Lending List and lending criteria.
+This document is revised annually to include the latest detailed procedures. - Counterparty Lending List and lending criteria.
 The list used by the Council is provided by Link Asset Services (LAS), the Council's treasury advisors.
-A new list is provided weekly and there are daily updates by email of any changes to ratings. - 5.
-Other CIPFA requirements are: - a Mid-Year Report and an Annual Report summarising activities during the previous year; - a Capital Strategy; - delegation by the Council of responsibilities for implementing and monitoring treasury management policies and practices and for the execution and administration of treasury management decisions.
-At this Council, delegation is to the Section 151 officer; - delegation by the Council of the role of scrutiny of treasury management reports and strategy to a specific named body.
-For this Council the delegated body is the Audit and Standards Committee. - 6.
-CIPFA recently completed the second round of consultation on the proposed changes to the current editions of the Treasury Management Code and Prudential Code.
-The revised editions of these Codes were published on the 20th Dec 2021.
-The Council has to have regard to these codes of practice when preparing the Treasury Management Strategy Statement and related in-year reports taken to Full Council for approval.
-CIPFA has agreed a soft launch approach with formal reporting requirements deferred until 2023/24 financial year.
-We will ensure that we implement these new requirements on or before the 1st April 2023.
+A new list is provided weekly and there are daily updates by email of any changes to ratings.

+5. Other CIPFA requirements are:

+- a Mid-Year Report and an Annual Report summarising activities during the previous year, as well as quarterly reports; - a Capital Strategy; - reporting on any commercial or service investments.
+This Council only has Treasury investments which arise from the cash flows of the authority. - introduce a new liability benchmark treasury indicator from 2023-24 - delegation by the Council of responsibilities for implementing and monitoring treasury management policies and practices and for the execution and administration of treasury management decisions.
+At this Council, delegation is to the Section 151 officer: - delegation by the Council of the role of scrutiny of treasury management reports and strategy to a specific named body.
+For this Council the delegated body is the Audit and Standards Committee.